SciFracX/FractionalDiffEq.jl/docs/src/fdde.md

 And choose an algorithm to solve problem.

-Here, we consider the fractional order version of the four year life cycle of a population of lemmings:
+Here, we consider the fractional order version of the four year life cycle of a population of lemmings[^1]:

 ```math
 D^\alpha_ty(t)=3.5y(t)(1-\frac{y(t-0.74)}{19}),\ y(0)=19.00001